vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/19_Vedic_and_Vedantic_Mantra_Yoga.md

 The Gayatri is probably the oldest chant that has been continually recited in the history of the world, with an antiquity of at least five thousand years.
 It reflects the timelessness of the Vedic language.
 Below is the Sanskrit and a simple translation.

-*Oṁ Bhïr, Bhuvaâ, Svaâ, Tat Savitur vareçyam bhargo devasya dhãmahi, dhiyo yo naâ pracodayàt*
+*Oṁ Bhūr, Bhuvaḥ, Svaḥ, Tat Savitur vareçyam bhargo devasya dhīmahi, dhiyo yo naḥ pracodayāt*

 Om Earth, Atmosphere, Heaven: We meditate upon the supreme effulgence of the Divine solar Creator, that he may direct our minds.

-The *Yajurveda* reveals the sounds of the three worlds *Bhïâ, Bhuvaâ, Svaâ *called* Vyàhêtis *in Sanskrit, which are placed at the beginning of the Gayatri and other Vedic mantras and function as bija mantras.
+The *Yajurveda* reveals the sounds of the three worlds *Bhūḥ, Bhuvaḥ, Svaḥ *called* Vyāhr̥tis *in Sanskrit, which are placed at the beginning of the Gayatri and other Vedic mantras and function as bija mantras.
 All three mantras are based on the root vowel-*U*, which projects a circular and expansive energy that can create and sustain the worlds.
 The consonant-Bha is the last of the series of the 25 Sanskrit consonants, except the M-sound, and is the most open and expansive of all the consonant sounds.
-It also relates to the sphere of light, *Bhà*.
+It also relates to the sphere of light, *Bhā*.

-*Bhïâ* refers to being or existence in the realm of time and space as defined by the development of light. *Bhuvaâ* refers to energy or becoming and relates to the Atmosphere or realm of intermediate space.
-Su refers to creation, expression, swelling, revolving and resonating. *Svaâ*, also rendered as *Suvaâ*, relates to light, sunlight and the realm of light or Heaven.
-The *Vyàhêtis* are sometimes extended to seven with *Maha, Jana, Tapa *and* Satya *added for the four higher worlds of intelligence, bliss, consciousness and pure being.
+*Bhūḥ* refers to being or existence in the realm of time and space as defined by the development of light. *Bhuvaḥ* refers to energy or becoming and relates to the Atmosphere or realm of intermediate space.
+Su refers to creation, expression, swelling, revolving and resonating. *Svaḥ*, also rendered as *Suvaḥ*, relates to light, sunlight and the realm of light or Heaven.
+The *Vyāhr̥tis* are sometimes extended to seven with *Maha, Jana, Tapa *and* Satya *added for the four higher worlds of intelligence, bliss, consciousness and pure being.

 ## Vedic Mantra Yoga and Bhakti Yoga